-The waste facility will accept up to 250,000 tonnes per annum waste material.
+The waste facility will accept up to 200,000 tonnes per annum general solid waste material as noted in the EIS documentation.
 The proposed development includes separating and sorting, processing or treating, temporary storage, or transfer or sale of recovered resources.
 The recycled materials able to be produced include soils and mulched material suitable for landscaping or rehabilitation and road-base.
-The proposed waste stream (largely excavated materials) will be stockpiled.
+The proposed waste stream (largely excavated materials) will be temporarily stockpiled for transport.
 No materials are land-filled or otherwise disposed anywhere within the site.